sl-sh-dev/sl-sh/ascii_shapes/README.md

 Usage

 - Normal build: cargo build — uses checked-in generated.rs, no font dependencies
-- Regenerate: cargo build -p ascii_shapes --features generate — re-rasterizes the font and overwrites0wwnerated.rs
+- Regenerate: cargo build -p ascii_shapes --features generate — re-rasterizes the font and overwrites0ww
+-
+nerated.rs
 - Add a new font: drop a .ttf in fonts/, update build.rs to point at it, run with --features generate